sudowing/service-engine/README.md

 ## <a id="application-configurations_redacted_fields"></a>Redacted Fields

-In some situations, it may be useful to redact columns from database resources.
+In some situations, it may be useful to redact columns from database records -- while still maintaining the ability to support querying that dimension.

+This feature works best when paired with a middleware function that would to derive query conditions from a submitted query on the fly.

 Below is an example of how to redact fields for a given db resource: